-This Fresh Cherry Tart Recipe is beautiful and delicious and is a recipe you have to try for your next party or special occasion.
+This Fresh Cherry Tart Recipe is beautiful and delicious and perfect for your next party or special occasion.
 You won't regret making this impressive and tasty treat!

 So by now, you have probably heard me talk about the copious amounts of cherries we purchase every summer and I was determined to use them all.
 But, to be honest, I had no idea what to make until I started seeing cherry tarts recipes.